WICG/import-maps/README.md

 Package maps are meant to be an application-level thing, like service workers.
 They are not meant to be composed, but instead produced by a human or tool with a holistic view of your web application.
 For example, it would not make sense for a library to include a package name map; libraries can simply reference packages by name, and let the application decide what URLs those packages map to.

 _What do we do in workers?
-Probably just a global API, `self.setPackageMap({ ... })`?
-Should dedicated workers use their controlling document's map?_
+Probably `new Worker(someURL, { type: "module", packageMap: ... })`?
+Or should you set it from inside the worker?
+Should dedicated workers use their controlling document's map, either by default or always?_

 ### Example package name maps